-Grant Thornton intends to use the professional services, technology, and resources of the following entities to assist us in the performance of the engagement:
+Grant Thornton intends to use the professional services, technology, and resources of the following entity to assist us in the performance of the engagement:

-- Capital Confirmation, Inc. electronic confirmation services - Harvest Investments, Ltd. valuation of investment portfolio
+Capital Confirmation, Inc. - electronic confirmation services

 Additionally, Grant Thornton may use third-party service providers to provide administrative or operational support to Grant Thornton, or to provide engagement team resource services.
 Such entities may be located within or outside the United States.
 All of these third party service providers are subject to confidentiality obligations to protect the confidentiality of client data.